 The 107 metre explorer yacht looks totally out of place the first time I spot her, anchored off genteel Cap d’Antibes, with not a snowy peak or dreamy atoll in sight.
 She’s a fair way off shore but still dominates the horizon.
 Eclipse is also in town but, from a distance, it’s hard to tell that the Blohm+Voss yacht is 55 metres longer than Andromeda, whose 6,000 gross tonnes and six decks tower above the waterline.

-Her look, that toughest-kid-in-the-anchorage aesthetic, was a naked statement of intent from Hart and his close collaborator on the exterior styling, Kyle Dick, of OscarMike Naval Architects in New Zealand.
+Her look, that toughest-kid-in-the-anchorage aesthetic, was a naked statement of intent from her commissioning owner, Kiwi billionaire Graeme Hart, and his close collaborator on the exterior styling, Kyle Dick, of OscarMike Naval Architects in New Zealand.
 “The portrayal of strength is not misleading,” says Hart.
 “It is what it is.
 Andromeda is a boat to be used.
 Everything about it is to be used.
 My theme with cruising is ‘no limits’.”
 Dick says they were going for “expedition style with real presence”.
 Job done on that score.

 Andromeda was former owner Graeme Hart’s fifth superyacht (his sixth, the 116 metre Ulysses was delivered by Norweigan yard Kleven in 2018).
 His previous boat was the well-known, no-nonsense 58.5 metre Trinity yacht Ulysses, now called Grand Rusalina.
 And before that was a 49 metre Feadship now known as Teleost.
 Each jump up the chain demonstrates an attempt by Hart to achieve the perfect balance in a boat, which comprises three main elements, he says: seakeeping, volume and support.